ar27111994/National-Criminals-Database/README.md

 A Project for Holding Data Transfer Object Classess.
 Moreover, this project uses ``Microsoft.Practices.EnterpriseLibrary.Validation`` for Validation of DTOs using WCF Service Calls.
 This project as a bridge between **BusinessServices** and **WebUIClient** Projects.

 # NCDServices:-
 A WCF Services Host Project.
 It uses **Autofac.WCF.Integration** to inject Required Parameters in Services and to Register Service Interfaces with the Respective Implementations.
 As this Project uses **Global.asax** to Register Autofac Container at **Application_Start** Event, Hence IIS is the best platform to Publish this project to.
+Moreover, each service has Different **EndPoints** for **SOAP and REST (Both JSON and XML)**.

 #WebUIClient:
 The Client for Consuming Web Services hosted on IIS.
 It also uses ``Microsoft.Practices.EnterpriseLibrary.Validation`` to handle Exceptions that can occur on Validation Fault of a DTO which is being transferred to / from WCF Services.